nel-lab/Behavior3D/README.md

 * cd into Behavior3D directory
 * run ```conda env create -f environment.yml -n Behavior3D```
 * run ```conda activate Behavior3D```
+* run ```pip install -e .```
 * outside the Behavior3D directory, clone [pseyepy source code](https://github.com/bensondaled/pseyepy)
   * pseyepy is used for capturing video with PS3Eye cameras
+> Additional pseyepy dependencies may be required (cython, libusb, etc.).
+Dependencies can usually be installed in the Behavior3D conda environment using ```conda install <package>```.
+See installation and troubleshooting in the pseyepy repo for help.
 * cd into pseyepy directory
 * run ```sudo path/to/env/python setup.py install```
   * it is important to specify the path to the Behavior3D environment python when using sudo.
 This path can be found by running ```which python``` and copying this path

 ## Usage
 A typical workflow will follow these steps.
 Instructions are written here but also referenced in cell blocks of the corresponding scripts.
-A short example for calibration, labeling, and acquisition is provided within the scripts and point to associated output files in the ```use_cases``` folder.
+A short example for calibration, labeling, and acquisition is provided within the scripts.
+Paths should be updated to reflect the local paths of associated files in the ```use_cases``` folder of the Behavior3D repo.
 ### 1. ```calibration.py```
 > This script enables you to capture images that you can use to calibrate your cameras.
 The set of images for each camera and user-defined camera labels are saved as one npz file.
 It is best run in blocks via the Spyder IDE or imported to a Jupyter Notebook.
 >